a-leut/chinese_checkers_ai_mcts/README.md

 ## About

-This program was for an “AI for Traditional Games” class I took Spring 2015.
+This program was for an “Artificial Intelligence (AI) for Traditional Games” class I took Spring 2015.
 I chose to use a Monte-Carlo Tree Search based agent with some modifications, and I am proud of the final product.
 After playing three rounds against all the other undergraduate programs, my program tied for third based on overall win / losses.

 I used a selection function that is an extension of UCB1 with the addition of a progressive bias:
 ![alt text](http://i.imgur.com/aM78hN6.png "Logo Title Text 1")